-Additional information on the control measures and regulations included in the forecasted inventory are provided in Table 8 found later in this report.
-In addition, information on the growth and control factors used to forecast the inventory is provided in Appendix E. Using this approach, emissions were forecasted to 2010, 2015, and 2020.
+information on the growth and control factors used to forecast the inventory is provided in Appendix I. Using this approach, emissions were forecasted to 2010, 2015, and 2020.
 Table 3 provides the future year emissions estimates for each Part and source category.
 As can be seen, even with growth, emissions are forecasted to decline due to the regulations that have been adopted or are planned to be adopted in 2008.
 Overall, the combined emissions are expected to decrease by about 50 percent in 2010 and 70 percent in 2020 relative to emissions levels in 2005.